joelburget/lvca/README.md

 term := Lam(term. term) | App(term; term)
 ```

-This says that a term is either a lambda abstraction or an application of two terms.
+This language definition defines a new _sort_, `term`.
+It says that a `term` is either a `Lam` or an `App`.

-That's very simple.
-Let's define something slightly different.
+A `Lam` (lambda abstraction) binds a variable of sort `term` within an
+expression of sort `term`.
+For example, the classic identity function (`\x ->
+x`) looks like `Lam(x. x)`.
+An `App` (function application) holds two subterms
+of sort `term`.
+We can apply the identity function to itself: `App(Lam(x. x);
+Lam(x. x))`.

+Aside: If you're familiar with a language with algebraic datatypes (like
+Haskell, OCaml, Rust, etc), then this ought to look familiar.
+We've just
+defined a sums-of-products-style datatype.
+We can work with these as you'd work
+with algebraic datatypes: by constructing them and pattern-matching against
+them.
+However, sort declarations generalize algebraic datatypes because they
+have a notion of binding structure.

+Let's try a different example.

 ```
 string : *